New report commissioned by RICS suggests need for significant reform to the real estate valuation sector

 Where state agencies are without either the appetite or the resources to take action, charities and other not-for-profit organisations have a number of tools at their disposal to hold offenders to account for wildlife crimes in England and Wales.
 Indeed, until further reforms are enacted to consolidate and streamline the current wildlife protection framework, private prosecutions remain the best route through which the existing regime can bare its teeth.

 Melinka leads the team at Kingsley Napley responsible for conducting private prosecutions.
 She is a founding member of the UK’s first Private Prosecution Association.
 She is also a member of the RSPCA’s Prosecution Oversight Panel.
-Kate is an associate solicitor in the Regulatory team and works with Melinka to assist victims of crime who seek justice through the use of private prosecutions.

 Skip to content Home About Us Insights Services Contact Accessibility